bloominstituteoftechnology/Getting-Started/Mac/README.md

-# Welcome to Getting Started with your macOS Development Environment
+# Welcome to Lambda School's Installation Guide for macOS
 - suggestion: add apps to Dock.

 #### TODO: Mongo